lyon-esport/assets-generator/README.md

 # Set the secret key for session and other thinks
 SECRET_KEY=""

+# Used to generate example URL in django admin like https://assets.lyon-esport.fr
+DEFAULT_DOMAIN=""

 # Set allowed google email domain like lyon-esport.fr
 GOOGLE_DOMAIN=""
 ```